CommE2E/comm/docs/dev_environment.md

 With the AVD Manager open, select “Create Virtual Device” on the bottom row.
 Feel free to select any “device definition” that includes Play Store support.

 On the next screen you’ll be asked to select a system image.
-Go for the latest version of Android that's been released.
+Go for the latest version of Android that’s been released.

 From there you can just hit Next and then Finish.
 You should then be able to start your new AVD from the AVD Manager.